 The State of Ohio Delisting Milestones offer options to track how close the RAP is getting to reaching its target goal.
 This will allow the RAPs to measure and celebrate progress even if no uses have been restored yet.
-Milestones are preceded by an ">"."
-A milestone preceded by a "\sqrt{"}" means the delisting target has been achieved.
+Milestones are preceded by an ">".
+A milestone preceded by a "\sqrt{"}" indicates the milestone represents the delisting target.
+Several BUIs include milestones that will place them in the category of "area in recovery".

-Perhaps the most important step in this process is the rationale.
-It explains in detail how the targets were chosen, how they relate to Ohio rules, regulations and guidance, or how Ohio EPA chose a target if there were no State water quality standards or guidance specific to measuring the impairment status of a beneficial use.
+The rationale explains in detail how the targets were chosen, how they relate to Ohio rules, regulations and guidance, or how Ohio EPA chose a target if there were no State water quality standards or guidance specific to measuring the impairment status of a beneficial use.
 All the references consulted are listed so the RAPs can utilize the same references, or better understand how a particular delisting target was selected.
-At the end of each BUI, the reader is provided with a list of the universal general USPC recommendations for evaluation of suitable delisting criteria.
+At the end of each BUI section, the reader is provided with a list of the universal general USPC recommendations for evaluation of suitable delisting criteria.